KarthikFSD96/Issue_Tracker_Project/README.md

 # Issue Tracker Project

-Welcome to the GitHub Issue Tracker, a web application designed to help you manage, track, and organize your projects with ease.
+Welcome to the Issue Tracker Project, a web application designed to help you manage, track, and organize your projects with ease.
 Whether you're a developer, project manager, or simply someone looking to streamline project management, our Issue Tracker is here to simplify the process.

 ## Getting Started